vermilion00/qmk_firmware/docs/features/analog_matrix.md

     }
 }
 ```
-"debug_mux_value" allows you to monitor a specific adc pin/mux channel combination.
-Setting this will print out the scan value of that key during each scan cycle.
+"debug_mux_value" allows you to monitor a specific ADC pin/mux channel combination.
+Setting this will print out the scan value of that key during each scan cycle. <br>
 "debug_matrix_value" allows you to monitor a specific matrix position.
-Setting this will print out the scan value of that key during each scan cycle.
+Setting this will print out the scan value of that key during each scan cycle. <br>
 "debug_scan_values" will print out the scan values for each switch during the matrix scan.
-Each value is prefixed by the mux combination.
+Each value is prefixed by the mux combination. <br>
 "debug_calibration" will print out the scan values for each switch during calibration only.
-Each value is prefixed by the mux combination.
+Each value is prefixed by the mux combination. <br>
 "debug_scan_no_input" will stop the keyboard from registering keypresses.
 Enabling this can be helpful to monitor the scan values without triggering random actions on your computer.

 ::: warning
 Enabling any of the print options will cause a performance hit, even if the console isn't enabled on your end.
 If you suddenly have performance issues after debugging, try checking if you disabled all debug modes, and flash the firmware again.
 If you have a split keyboard and the slave half suddenly stopped working, or updates slowly, make sure that all debug options are disabled, then flash the firmware again.
 On split keyboards, enabling debug_scan_no_input on one half will not disable inputs on the other half.
 :::

 ## Priority keys